 Mayor Taylor stated that she was supportive of maintaining funds for LSR and for a large sidewalk component in the 2017 Bond Program.
 She asked if staff had outcomes regarding the Sidewalks to School Program.
 She also asked of the utilization of Infrastructure Maintenance Program (IMP) versus Bond Funds.
 She added that she was awaiting the ATD Committee's recommendation regarding the allocation of ATD Funds.
-Mr. Frisbie stated that the Safe Routes to School Program was funded through State and Federal Funds and would continue to follow up on potential grants.
-He noted that this fiscal year, the IMP was allocated at \$64 Million and they were looking at a baseline of \$50 Million for FY 2017.
+Mr. Frisbie stated that the Safe Routes to School Program was funded through State and Federal Funds.
+He noted that this fiscal year, the IMP was allocated at \$64 Million.
 Mayor Taylor asked everyone to be thinking of developing a system to address the worst streets.